 If you have a portal configuration file generated by previously running the Portal for ArcGIS setup, choose the I have a configuration file option.
 Browse to the location of the portal configuration file.
 The Portal for ArcGIS account is automatically configured with account information stored in the configuration file.

 If you encounter an error during the installation

 If you encounter a failure during the installation, you can review the logs to help you troubleshoot.
 When doing this, first determine if you can access the ArcGIS Portal Directory.
 If you can, query the logs and review the messages.
 If not, review the log messages on disk.
 To access the logs on disk, browse to the logs directory and open the most recent log file (for example, C:\arcgisportal\logs\<machine name>\portal\portal-20150101.095803-8596-0.0.log).
 If necessary, you can share this information with Esri Support.

-If your portal machine has multiple network interface controller cards
+If your portal machine has multiple NIC cards or DNS entries

-ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards.
-If you installed Portal for ArcGIS on a machine that contains more than one NIC card, you may want to identify which interface the portal should use for network communication.
+ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards or multiple entries (also called records) in a DNS name server.
+If you installed Portal for ArcGIS on such a machine, you may want to identify which IP address or hostname the portal should use for network communication.
 This is done by editing an existing file and adding a new file into the portal's installation directory, which by default is C:\Program Files\ArcGIS\Portal.